Chelsea don’t seem to have as many weird signings as some of their Premier League rivals, and the reasons for this are twofold.

 Speaking of players with zero games, Eduardo doesn’t even tick off the ‘counts as homegrown’ box or the ‘pals with the manager’ box or even the ‘has a brother already at the club’ box.

-However, more than three years on from his debut, the centre-back is best known for – and I quote – honking an opponent’s dick.
+However, after six years and five loan moves away, the centre-back is best known for – and I quote – honking an opponent’s dick.

 — Deadspin (@Deadspin) February 7, 2018

 7. Brian Laudrup

 Good player, Laudrup.
 Hugely talented, successful and, most importantly, handsome.

 Shame he asked to leave Chelsea before he’d even got to London, really.
 Even more of a shame they said no.